jewelsjacobs/reactJSFluxModule/gui/src/README.md

 * Navigate to app dir and `$ gulp --type production` in the cli

-FOR SOME REASON THE MINIFIED FILES ARE NOT WORKING - INVESTIGATING . . .
-This will build a browserfied, uglified version of main.js while anything else will maintain a non uglified main.js file for easier debugging.
+This will build a browserfied, uglified version.

 ### Development

 * Navigate to app dir and `$ gulp --type development` in the cli

+This will build a browserfied version.

 ## Run
 To run so you can modify react / flux files and they will get browserfied on the fly: